propfeds/terminal-blues/extras/lore/blightbulb.md

 And then the extremely narrow width of it tells otherwise.

-Its spacings had been adjusted (1.03) in Terminal Blues 1.1.0-alpha.1, though it won't receive much update going forward.
+Its spacings had been adjusted (1.03) in Terminal Blues 1.1.0-alpha.1, though it won't receive any update going forward.

-Blightbulb would go to the extra list when Leafletter comes to replace, but Leafletter will not likely be present on 1.1.0: Spelling Reform yet.